CodingCampus2/CSharpHometask4/README.md

 ## Task clarifications:
 ---

 ## Bonus task:
-1. Replace the live and dead state of the cell with the chars of your choice
+1. Replace the live and dead state of the cell with the chars of your choice.
-2. Take the starting data state from the task and launch an infinite cycle of Game of Life
+2. Take the starting data state from the task and launch an infinite cycle of Game of Life.
-3. Record the gif or take a screenshot of what is happening
+3. Record the gif or take a screenshot of what is happening.
 Tips:
 Use `Console.SetCursorPosition(0, 0)`; and `Console.CursorVisible = false;` to redraw the image in console.